The Washington College of Law American University

 - test scores and discussion of results, if relevant

 - a diagnosis with rationale

 - information on substantial disability-based limitations and how they relate to the educational environment

 - suggested accommodations with rationale for recommendations .

 Documentation of a learning disability should be presented in a psychoeducational or neuropsychological report, including test scores and discussion of results.

-Detailed guidelines for documentation are available on the Academic Support Center Web site, www.american.edu/asc, and the Disability Support Services Web site, www.american.edu/disabilitysupport.
+Detailed guidelines for documentation are available on the ASAC website www.american.edu/ocl/asac/.
 These guidelines can be provided to evaluating professionals.

-The law school will make reasonable accommodations for documented disabilities according to recommendations made by either DSS or ASC.
-Academic modifications may include but are not limited to exam accommodations, reduced course load or part-time attendance, in-class note-takers, or the use of adaptive technology
+The law school will make reasonable accommodations for documented disabilities according to recommendations made by the ASAC.
+Academic modifications may include but are not limited to exam accommodations, reduced course load or part-time attendance, in-class note-takers, access to adaptive technology, and materials in alternative format.

 Class attendance is a fundamental aspect of legal education at WCL and typically requests for modification to class attendance policies are not granted.
 The regulations of the law school and the accreditation standards of the American Bar Association require regular and punctual class attendance.
 Students are expected to attend classes regularly, a minimum of 75 percent of the time, to receive credit.
 If a student accumulates an excessive number of absences without good cause, such as illness, he or she may be denied credit for that semester or be barred from taking a final examination in the particular course or courses.